 The Janna Sugar Memorial Israel Scholarship Fund

-Youth traveling to Israel between 8th grade and their senior year of college may apply for a scholarship from the Janna Sugar Israel Scholarship Fund, which has been established in her memory.
+Youth traveling to Israel for the first time between 8th grade and their senior year of college may qualify for a scholarship from the Janna Sugar Memorial Israel Scholarship Fund, which has been established in her memory.

 SKIP – Send-A-Kid-To-Israel-Partnership

 The Send-a-Kid-to-Israel Partnership (SKIP) savings incentive program was created to anticipate and save for our children’s Jewish education.
 SKIP allows families, their congregations, and JUF to become partners in planning for a young person’s future Israel experience.
 Contributions can be made for students whose families belong to participating congregations.
 Students in 3rd through 6th grade are eligible to enroll in SKIP; families are eligible to contribute to their children’s SKIP account for a maximum of 7 years (3rd through 9th grade).
 The combined annual contribution for our children at Beth Shalom is $255 – $70 from each family, $100 from the Zemsky Memorial SKIP Fund and $85 from the JUF.

 To honor Alan Medansky’s love of Israel, his family and friends lovingly set up a scholarship fund for CBS families who choose to attend the Nativ program in Israel.
 Nativ is a challenging academic gap year program in Israel dedicated to creating and inspiring the Conservative Jewish leaders of tomorrow.